TGrochowski87/home-cookbook/README.md

-# Personal Cookbook
+# Home Cookbook

-A private, modern-looking and intuitive web application designed to help you manage your recipes and access them whenever you need.
+A personal, modern-looking and intuitive web application designed to help you manage your recipes and access them whenever you need.

 The application's main focus are the recipes, but it also provides a very helpful "Shopping" page, where you can keep track of your groceries.